jim-fx/plantarium/README.md

 Each layer can modify the plantDescription and the passes it to the next layer

-The vertical layers are the UI Elements, as they update the get the current plantDescription from there layer, modify it and pass it back to their layer.
+The vertical layers are the UI Elements, as they update they get the current plantDescription from their layer, modify it and pass it back.

 ## Technology